-“There was a flash from the indoor wires as if lightning had struck.
-I didn’t hear any sound; how shall I say, the world around me turned bright white.”
+โThere was a flash from the indoor wires as if lightning had struck.
+I didnโt hear any sound; how shall I say, the world around me turned bright white.โ Then the dazzling magnesium light appearedโlike a million cameras flashing at once.
+A moment later followed the boom, which felt like โhundreds of needles stabbing me all at once.โ Then, the complete darkness.

-The destruction caused by the atomic bomb was straight out of an apocalyptical movie, except it was real.
+Photographer Yoshito Matsushige, a survivor of the Hiroshima explosion and the first to capture the horrific destruction, recounts.
+On August 6, 1945, at about eight oโclock, an atomic bomb was dropped on the Japanese city of Hiroshima.
+Three days later, on August 9, a second bomb exploded in Nagasaki.
+The destruction caused by the atomic bomb was straight out of an apocalyptic movie, except it was real.
 It caused hundreds of thousands of deaths and injuries, and their effects lasted for generations.

 Its perpetrator, the United States, used it as grounds to end the Second World War.
-However, the Japanese cities of Hiroshima and Nagasaki became symbols of what nuclear weapons can do to us—human civilization.
+However, the Japanese cities of Hiroshima and Nagasaki became symbols of what nuclear weapons can do to usโhuman civilization.
 Despite this, the states were nevertheless able to acquire nuclear weapons technology.

-History of the nuclear weapons proliferation
+History of nuclear weapons proliferation

 The Soviet Union conducted the first nuclear test four years after the first atomic explosion.
-Then came the United Kingdom in 1952, France in 1960, and China in 1964.
+Then came the United Kingdom in 1952, followed by France in 1960 and China in 1964.
 Decades into the nuclear non-proliferation regime, the two non-signatory states, India and Pakistan, acquired nuclear weapons in 1998.
+Israel is also said to have nuclear weapons.
+North Korea demonstrated its nuclear capability with its first underground test in 2006.

-Scholars have recently advocated for the proliferation of nuclear weapon states, usually as a deterrence strategy against the “evil” other.
+Scholars have recently advocated for the proliferation of nuclear weapon states, usually as a deterrence strategy against the โevilโ other.
 Since the Russia-Ukraine crisis, realist scholars and security experts have taken a greater interest in this line of argumentation.
+In one such writing, published in the National Interest, the authors made a case for the nuclear armament of the East Asian States, particularly South Korea, Japan, and Taiwan.

 They argue that such armament accomplishes two goals:

-Second, it eases the burden of the United States to fulfil its commitment to provide security for these countries in the event of a full-scale conflict—an offshoot of offshore balancing logic advanced by Stephen Walt and John Mearsheimer.
+First, it allows for a domestic, independent deterrence mechanism against the rising threat of China and North Korea, and second, it eases the burden of the United States to fulfil its commitment to provide security for these countries in the event of a full-scale conflictโan offshoot of offshore balancing logic advanced by Stephen Walt and John Mearsheimer.

-The obvious question is, why is there so much clamour around nuclear proliferation?
+Then, why is there so much clamour around nuclear proliferation?

 One of the starting points for discussions around nuclear weapons is that Ukraine had agreed to remove the nuclear weapons of the former Soviet Union, which were stationed on its territory in December 1991.
 After the United States and Russia, Ukraine had the third-largest nuclear arsenal at the time, with about 5,000 bombs.